Diltiazem (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, heart rhythm problems, or stomach problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or digestion problems.
+Tell your doctor about all heart problems that you have, including heart failure or rhythm problems.

 Possible Side Effects While Using This Medicine: